vuestorefront/storefront-api/.github/ISSUE_TEMPLATE/bug_report.md

 ## Steps to reproduce the issue
 <!--
-Please provide the steps to reproduce and if possible a *minimal reproducible example* of the problem via https://stackblitz.com or with a screenshot if it's more accurate.
+Please provide the steps to reproduce and, if possible, a *minimal reproducible example* of the problem via https://stackblitz.com or with a screenshot if it's more accurate.
  -->